backstitch/backstitch.github.io/_drafts/organization.md

 #### Email Digest

 The Email Digest section allows you to manage if and when your team members receive a digest of currated content updates.
-You can choose whether or not to send a digest at all, what days of the week to send it on, and at what time the digest gets sent out.
+Email digests are created dynamically for each team member based on the topics they are subscribed to.

 <div class="full zoomable"><img src="/images/organizations/dashboard/email_digest.png"></div>